Radio X (United Kingdom): Output changes

 The re-appointment of a previous Programme Controller in 2011 led to a number of changes to Xfm's output.
 Specialist shows such as Music:Response and Mix Master Mike Show returned, as did presenter Danny Wallace.
 In September 2011 a new Xfm schedule began, and included Mary Anne Hobbs moving to a re-launched evening show, Music:Response.
 A new "local" slot was introduced.
 Broadcaster Richard Skinner left the station after two years.
 The show Import:Export, produced and directed by Redefined Media, was resurrected and linked to KROQ-FM Los Angeles.
 Further weekend signings included The Sun journalist Gordon Smart starting a three-hour Sunday show.
 Smart's show ended in October 2013 when he left to join the Scottish Sun as editor.
 As part of the 2013 schedule Jon Holmes took over the breakfast show.
-Comedian Josh Widdicombe presented a show on Saturdays between 10 am and 1 pm.
+Comedian Josh Widdicombe presented a show on Saturdays between 10 am and 1 pm with Lliana Bird on afternoons.
 It was announced in March 2015 that Russell Brand would be hosting a new Sunday night show, which was to first air on 15 March.

 Following Heart and Galaxy owner Global's takeover of GCap Media, Xfm Scotland became Galaxy (it went on to become Capital Scotland in 2011), leaving just Manchester and London with local Xfm stations.

 Following Global's acquisition of Real and Smooth Ltd, the Paisley/Renfrewshire 96.3 FM service previously broadcast as Real Radio XS became a new XFM Scotland in 2014.
 This service was available across central Scotland over DAB.

 Up until the end of the Xfm branding, the London, Manchester and Scotland stations broadcast 43 hours a week of local programming – weekday breakfast and drive, and four hours a day at weekends – with networked programming, primarily from London, at other times.
 TV platforms followed the London output and all three stations were streamed online.